ssmusoke/ssmusoke/README.md

 ## What makes me happy :tea: and :goat:

-1. OpenSource - community building and growth, knowlege sharing, solving on-the ground problems
+1. OpenSource - community building and growth, knowledge sharing, solving on-the-ground problems
-2. API driven design and development
+2. API-driven design and development
 3. Test Driven Development
-4. Data modeling, database design and data integration challenges
+4. Data modeling, database design, and data integration challenges and solutions
 5. Solving architectural problems with code
-6. Cloud Service setup and configuration - have AWS experience looking to grow my GCP
+6. Cloud Service setup and configuration - have AWS experience looking to grow my GCP skills along with DevOps
 7. Continous Delivery of software - tools, practices and working with teams to get there

 ## What am I learning
-1. Utility based CSS design with Tailwind CSS
+1. Utility-based CSS design with Tailwind CSS
-2. Android development with a focus on cross platform apps both for Android and IOS
+2. Android development with a focus on cross-platform apps both for Android and IOS
 3. Python for web development and data wrangling
-4. Microservices
+4. Microservices and cloud-based deployments

 ## Podcasts where I have been a guest
 1. Voice of the Elephant (PHP) -  https://ssmusoke.com/2020/06/23/voice-of-the-elephpant-podcast-php-technology-journey-opensource-java/